saki/devkit/README.md

 ## Installation

-If you are using bundler to manager you gems you can add dependency to your Gemfile otherwise install directly using gem install.
+If you are using bundler to manage your gems, add dependency to your Gemfile.

 ```
 $ gem install devkit